Where the Heart Is (1990 film): Plot

-Mr McBain disappears into the city, feeling down and out.
+McBain disappears into the city, feeling down and out.
 Sleeping in the homeless cardboard box shanty town, scavenging the next day in the dump.
 Ultimately, his children take him in after Sheryl finds him, and he starts to see the world in a new light.

-Evicted from Dutch House after they've all helped Lionel with his dresses and Chloe with her calendar, the homeless shelter turns the McBains and friends away.
-Jimmy has an epiphany, as there is a bad thunderstorm and the Dutch House is structurally unsound, to use his father's demolishion skills.
+Evicted from Dutch House after they have all helped Lionel with his dresses and Chloe with her calendar, the homeless shelter turns the McBains and friends away.
+Jimmy has an epiphany, as there is a bad thunderstorm and the Dutch House is structurally unsound, to use his father's demolition skills.

 The family recovers their properties and wealth, and have learned how to live more simply.